westerncapelabs/seriesseed/README.md

 # seriesseed
 Series Seed Investment Documents for South Africa from http://www.seriesseed.co.za/

-In our opinion documents like this should be easy to fork and version and that's why we're cloning them on Github.
+In our opinion documents like this should be easy to fork, version and track changes and that's why we're cloning them on Github.
 If the seriesseed team want to set up a GH org we'll happily transfer this to them.
+Lawyers need to learn how to git, we'll all be better off.

 ## Overview
 Well done for taking the bold step to start a business.
 The Series Seed Documents that you will find below this overview are intended to help you get the right company documents in place so that you can focus on making money.
 We have tried to make this as clear as we can.
 Please read these documents as you have a legal duty as a shareholder or director to understand these documents.